-Non-credit course teaching students workplace skills.
+Non-credit course focusing on academic skills at student level as well as workplace skills.

 NEIGHBOURHOOD LEARNING CENTRE

 Every Tuesday, Wednesday and Thursday from 1:00-5:30pm Child and Youth Mental Health has drop-in counselling services available to all youth ages 12-26; in addition, on Tuesday's from 1:30-4:30 pm a Medical Drop-in Clinic is also available to Chilliwack families.